Deep Learning Based 3D Segmentation: A Survey: 3D Part Segmentation

+Similar to MLP-based methods for point clouds semantic segmentation, CurveNet~\cite{xiang2021walk} aggregates hypothetical curves in point clouds to enhance point feature learning.
+PointMLP \cite{marethinking} introduces a lightweight geometric affine module to capture diverse geometric structures across different local regions.
+In the transformer domain, SPoTr~\cite{park2023self} combines local self-attention and self-positioning global cross-attention to learn local and global features.
+Although Point Transformer has strong context-learning capabilities, its large number of parameters makes it challenging to achieve good performance on limited datasets.

-As for point clouds, the graph convolution is the most commonly used pipeline.
-In the spectral graph domain, SyncSpecCNN\cite{yi2017syncspeccnn} introduces a Sychronized Spectral CNN to process irregular data.
-Specially, multichannel convolution and parametrized dilated convolution kernels are proposed to solve multi-scale analysis and information sharing across shapes respectively.
-In spatial graph domain, in analogy to a convolution kernel for images, KCNet\cite{shen2018mining} present point-set kernel and nearest-neighbor-graph to improve PointNet with an efficient local feature exploitation structure.
-Similarly, Wang et al.\cite{wang20183d} design Shape Fully Convolutional Networks (SFCN) based on graph convolution and pooling operation, similar to FCN on images.
-SpiderCNN \cite{xu2018spidercnn} applies a special family of convolutional filters that combine simple step function with Taylor polynomial, making the filters to effectively capture intricate local geometric variations.
-Furthermore, FeastNet \cite{verma2018feastnet} uses dynamic graph convolution operator to build relationships between filter weights and graph neighborhoods instead of relying on static graph of the above network.
+Graph convolution is the most commonly used pipeline.
+SyncSpecCNN~\cite{yi2017syncspeccnn} introduces a synchronized spectral CNN to process irregular data in the spectral graph domain.
+In particular, multichannel and parametrized dilated convolution kernels are proposed to solve multi-scale analysis and information sharing across shapes, respectively.
+In the spatial graph domain, in analogy to a convolution kernel for images, KCNet~\cite{shen2018mining} presents a point-set kernel and nearest-neighbor-graph to improve PointNet with an efficient local feature exploitation structure.
+Similarly, Wang~et~al.~\cite{wang20183d} design shape fully convolutional networks (SFCN) based on graph convolution and pooling operations, similar to FCN on images.
+SpiderCNN~\cite{xu2018spidercnn} applies a particular family of convolutional filters that combine simple step functions with Taylor polynomials, making the filters capture intricate local geometric variations effectively.
+Furthermore, FeastNet~\cite{verma2018feastnet} uses a dynamic graph convolution operator to build relationships between filter weights and graph neighborhoods instead of relying on the static graph of the above network.

-A special kind of graphs, the trees (e.g. Kd-tree and Oc-tree), work on 3D shapes with different representations and can support various CNN architectures.
-Kd-Net \cite{klokov2017escape} uses a kd-tree data structure to represent point cloud connectivity.
-However, the networks have high computational cost.
-O-CNN \cite{wang2017cnn} designs an Octree data structure from 3D shapes.
-However, the computational cost of the O-CNN grows quadratically as the depth of tree increases.
+A special kind of graph, the trees (e.g., Kd-tree and Octree), works on 3D shapes with different representations and can support various CNN architectures.
+Kd-Net~\cite{klokov2017escape} uses a kd-tree data structure to represent point cloud connectivity.
+However, the networks have high computational costs.
+O-CNN~\cite{wang2017cnn} designs an Octree data structure from 3D shapes.
+However, the computational cost of the O-CNN grows quadratically as the depth of the tree increases.